Experienced Estate Planning – Close to you

 Is online estate planning right for me?

-Taking the time and effort to plan your estate has never been easier (or more cost-effective) with so many online services providing estate planning at historically low prices, but the one-size fits all approach of many online vendors isn’t necessarily in the best interests of you or your loved ones.
+Taking the time and effort to plan your estate has never been easier (or more cost-effective)!
+With so many online services providing estate planning at historically low prices, one must be wary as the one-size fits all approach of many online vendors isn’t necessarily in the best interests of you or your loved ones.

 “Your estate plan will need to be updated any time you experience a major life event.
 Evergreen Law Office proudly offers up to two updates of all estate planning documents prepared for our clients.
-Just another way we choose to be #IntentionallyDifferent” – Adam, Managing Attorney
+Just another way we choose to be #IntentionallyDifferent” – Adam Shelton, Managing Attorney

 What types of estate planning documents are necessary?